It’s obvious to everyone that the haze is really bad this

 year.
 The smell of smoke lingers in the air, our bodies itch and it feels like

 Well, the once pristine Kuching has been declared as the world’s MOST air-polluted city!

-That’s not all, KL is the THIRD most air polluted city in the world!
+That’s not all, KL is the THIRD most air polluted city

 The shocking results come from US-based website World’s Air Pollution: Real-time Air Quality Index that monitors air pollution across the globe.

 Each city’s air quality is rated based on the Air Quality Index (AQI) readings where:

 On the World AQI Ranking today (17th September), Kuching holds the world’s most air-polluted crown with a detrimental API of 220, while “lucky” number 3 is KL with an unhealthy API of 157.

 New Straits Times reported that the quiet city of Kuching topped the list on Sunday (15th September) with an AQI of 202.